pensjonatus/flash-fiction/blog/the-quest-master.md

 ---
-title: 'The Quest Master'
+title: The Quest Master
 date: '2012-04-26'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 The sun was rising over the land and the city of Dragonport was just waking up.